-EIGHT-YEAR OLD ACCOMODATIONS
+EIGHT-YEAR OLD PARTICIPANTS

 Michigan 4-H Shooting Sports policy requires a 1:1 ratio of adults to youth for all 8-year-old participants.
-These members require an adult in close proximity to ensure the muzzle or bow are always pointed in the proper direction.
-If parents/caregivers would prefer that the attendant wear a mask when working in close proximity with their child, parents/caregivers should make MSU Extension professionals and/or the event volunteer aware of this request in advance of the activity.
-Alternatively, an adult living in the same household as the member may provide this 1:1 support.
+These members require an adult in close proximity (within the six-foot physical distancing guidelines), to ensure the muzzle or bow are always pointed in the proper direction.
+Under these circumstances:

+- Preferably, an adult living in the same household as the member will provide this 1:1 support. - Adults from a separate household assisting the youth must wear a mask at all times.